tirimid/tirimid.net/artistic/quevish.md

 So, tenses orient themselves relative to the point-of-view's position on the timeline rather than the actual speaker's position on the timeline.

+#### AND-ative joiner - "gemi"

+stuff will be added here eventually...

+#### OR-ative joiner - "gumo"

+stuff will be added here eventually...

+#### XOR-ative joiner - "gumon"

+stuff will be added here eventually...

 ### Pseudo-roots

 Besides roots and grammatical particles, there are also pseudo-roots.
 I did not